Manaslu Trek Without a Guide: Is Solo Trekking Possible?

 If you wish to explore the Tsum Valley, you will need a Tsum Valley permit as well.

 Tsum Valley is not a part of the Manaslu trek, and you can skip this permit if you have no intention in visiting it.
-The cost for a Tsum Valley permit is US$ 35 per person for any number of days.
+The Tsum Valley restricted permit costs USD 40 per person per week from September to November and USD 30 per week from December to August.

 Pros of having a trekking guide during the Manaslu trek